JeromeOfStridon/RegexBuilder/readme.md

 Simple way of saying "I want to match that sequence of characters"

 ### 3. RegexMatcher

-RegexBuilder has a buddy helping you to match your content once using it : RegexMatcher !
+RegexBuilder is made for you to create regex, RegexMatcher is made for you to match content

+`RegexMatcher regexMatcher = new RegexMatcher(regexBuilder, "Hello world !");`

 ##### 3.1.
 Group names

+Groups declared with names in RegexBuilder can be called directly in RegexMatcher `regexMatcher.group("Greeting");`

+You can also use `start` and `end` methods that would give you the same result as classic Matcher.

 ##### 3.2.
 Replace

+Looks for group and replace it with specified content

 ##### 3.3.
 RegexMatch